dell/common-github-actions/license-checker/README.md

 Arguments described below -- all are optional:

 `autofix` specifies whether to enable auto-fix the missing headers in the source code or not.
 This is optional.
 The default value will be `False` if nothing is supplied

+Note: To run this action locally clone this repo and run main.go present inside license-checker
+  1. To run in check mode : `./license-checker`
+  2. To run in autofix mode : `./license-checker --auto-fix`